jondoetsch27/jondoetsch27/README.md

 - 👋 Hi, I’m @jondoetsch27
 - 👀 I’m interested in building my Spring and Kotlin skills
-- 🌱 I’m currently learning Spring Cloud
+- 🌱 I’m currently learning Android Kotlin
 - 💞️ I’m looking to collaborate on anything related to fantasy football
 - 📫 How to reach me -> jonathon.doetsch@gmail.com